 Allow the mac and cheese to cool for about 10 to 15 minutes before serving.

-Milk: This recipe uses whole milk for the fat content.
-It has not been tested with other kinds of milk, but if you have success with lower fat milk or a milk alternative, please let us know in the comments.
+- Milk: This recipe uses whole milk for the fat content.
+It has not been tested with other kinds of milk.

-Pasta: I recommend macaroni elbows because they are small and are easy to submerge in the liquid for even cooking.
-Small shells are a good substitute.
+- Pasta: I recommend macaroni elbows because they are small and are easy to submerge in the liquid for even cooking.
+Small shells are a good substitute for elbow macaroni noodles.
 Cellentani works in this recipe but may take a few extra minutes of baking.
 This recipe has not been tested with gluten-free pasta products.

-Shredded Cheese: Mix and match your favorite shredded cheeses.
+- Shredded Cheese: Mix and match your favorite cheeses such as Monterey jack, pepper jack, or fontina cheese.
 Mozzarella makes the cheese slightly stringy and cheddar (sharp and medium are preferred) add a great flavor and texture.

 Frequently asked questions